Yield: 2 to 3 quarts

 - Salt and pepper, to taste Add to list

-With a length of kitchen twine, tie sprigs of herbs together with bay leaves into a bundle.
+With a length of kitchen twine, tie herb sprigs together with bay leaves into a bundle.
 This is your bouquet garni.

 Cook, uncovered, for 3 hours.
 During the cooking process, add a little more liquid to the pot if needed to keep the ingredients submerged.

 Strain stock, pressing hard on the meat and vegetables to squeeze out the juices.
 Discard meat and vegetables.

 Season stock with salt and pepper.

-You may remove the excess fat from the surface of the stock by either skimming with a ladle, using a fat separator or you may place the stock in the refrigerator overnight and remove the solid fat layer that rises to the top.
+You may remove excess fat from the surface of the stock by either skimming with a ladle, using a fat separator or by placing the stock in the refrigerator overnight and removing the solid fat layer that rises to the top.

 Important note: With a batch of stock this size it is important to cool it as quickly as possible.
 Here are 2 good methods:

 1) Place the pot in a bath of ice water in your sink, and stir occasionally until it is cooled, then refrigerate.

 2) Let the stock cool for about 15 minutes, then pour into individual heat-proof jars and put them directly in the refrigerator.
 Leave an inch of room at the top of the jar to allow for expansion when freezing.
 Later you can scoop the fat layer from the top.

 You can store the stock in the refrigerator for several days.
-If you are not going to use it within that period, freeze it for up to six months.
+If you are not going to use it within that period, freeze it for up to 6 months.

 Recipe by, PCC Chef